mattrussi/gitlab-com-runbooks/docs/logging/README.md

 ### Historical notes

 haproxy logs and nginx logs are not sent to ElasticStack because it was overwhelming our cluster.
-Currently, these logs are only available through BigQuery.
+Currently, only HAProxy logs are only available through BigQuery.
+NGINX logs via STDERR on Kubernetes can be found in StackDriver.
+NGINX Access logs are completely ignored.

 Design document for migration to ES7: https://about.gitlab.com/handbook/engineering/infrastructure/design/logging-upgrade/